 Below you will find answers to frequently asked questions about our school.
-If you require any further information, please contact our Principal, Donna Booth, at firstname.lastname@example.org or 416.432.3475.
+If you require any further information, please contact our Head of School, Donna Booth, at firstname.lastname@example.org or 416.432.3475.

 Dual Language (also known as two-way immersion) is an enriched form of education where children learn core, grade level academic subjects in two languages.
 Dual Language programs have proved to be very effective in providing many academic advantages to students as well as the added bonus of bilingualism.

 The Dalton School is a JK to Grade 8 elementary program.
 We follow a 50/50 model; half of the day is spent speaking, reading and writing with a native English speaking teacher and the second half of the day is spent speaking, reading and writing in Mandarin with a native Chinese speaking teacher.
 The goals of our program are for students to become bilingual, biliterate and academically successful in all areas.